nikdavis/baileys_chrome_ext/README.md

-## Baileys Just Tapped Chrome Extension
+## Bailey's Just Tapped Chrome Extension

 This extension makes it a little easier to see which kegs are new by highlighting them in green.
 It also hides the "just tapped" text.